-The Corporate Social Responsibility (CSR) Committee constituted by the Board ofDirectors in terms of the provisions of Section 135(1) of the Companies Act 2013 reviewsand restates the Companys CSR policy in order to make it more comprehensive and alignedwith the activities specified in Schedule VII of the Companies Act 2013.
-With the strongbelief in the principle of Trusteeship Apar Group continues to serve the communitythrough a focus on healthcare and upliftment of poor sections of Society education Foodand mid-day meal for children Environmental sustainability and Health and Welfare ofSenior Citizens initiatives.
+The Corporate Social Responsibility (CSR) Committee constituted by the Board ofDirectors in terms of the provisions of Section 135(1) of the Companies Act 2013 reviewsand restates the Company's CSR policy in order to make it more comprehensive and alignedwith the activities specified in Schedule VII of the Companies Act 2013.
+With the strongbelief in the principle of Trusteeship Apar Group continues to serve the communitythrough a focus on healthcare and upliftment of poor sections of society education Foodand mid-day meal for children Environmental sustainability and Health and Welfare ofSenior Citizens initiatives.
 The Annual Report on CSR activities is annexed herewith as "Annexure- II".

-ii) Particulars of Information as per Section 197 of the Companies Act 2013 readwith Rule 5 of The Companies (Appointment and Remuneration of Managerial Personnel) Rules2014 - a Statement showing the names and other particulars of the Employees drawingremuneration in excess of the limits set in the Rules "Annexure IV(a)" and Disclosures pertaining to remuneration and other details as requiredunder Section 197(12) of the Act read with Rule 5(1) of the Companies (Appointment andRemuneration of Managerial Personnel) Rules 2014 - "Annexure IV."
+i) Particulars of Information as per Section 197 of the Companies Act 2013 readwith Rule 5 of The Companies (Appointment and Remuneration of Managerial Personnel) Rules2014 - a Statement showing the names and other particulars of the Employees drawingremuneration in excess of the limits set in the Rules "Annexure III" and Disclosures pertaining to remuneration and other details as requiredunder Section 197(12) of the Act read with Rule 5(1) of the Companies (Appointment andRemuneration of Managerial Personnel) Rules 2014 - "Annexure IV."

-iii) Particulars relating to conservation of energy technology absorption research& development and foreign exchange earnings and outgo "Annexure V".
+ii) Particulars relating to conservation of energy technology absorption research& development and foreign exchange earnings and outgo "Annexure V".

 e.
 Extract of Annual Return :

-e.
-The company has not attached the Balance Sheet Profit & Loss Accounts andother documents of its wholly-owned foreign subsidiaries viz.
-Petroleum Specialities Pte.Ltd.
-Singapore as well as its subsidiaries Quantum Apar Speciality Oils Pty.
-Ltd.Australia and Petroleum Specialities FZE Sharjah WOS of PSPL.
-As per the provisions ofSection 129(3) read with Section 136 of the Companies Act 2013 a statementcontaining brief financial details of the said subsidiaries for the year ended March 31 2016 areincluded in the annual report and shall form partof this report.
-The annual accounts ofthe said subsidiaries and the related informationwill be made available to any member ofthe Company seeking such information at any pointof time and are also available for inspection by any member of the Company at theregistered office of the Company.
+The details forming part of the extract of the Annual Return in Form MGT-9 is annexedherewith as "Annexure - VI". f.
+The Company has not attached the BalanceSheet Profit & Loss Accounts and other documents of its four subsidiaries.
+As per theprovisions of Section 129(3) read with Section 136 of the Companies Act 2013 a statementcontaining brief financial details of the subsidiaries for the year ended March 31 2017in Form AOC 1 are included in the annual report and shall form partof this report.
+The annual accounts of the said subsidiaries and the related informationwill be made available to any member of the Company seeking such information at any pointof time and are also available for inspection by any member of the Company at theregistered office of the Company.
 Further pursuant to provisions of Section 136 of theAct the financial statements of the Company

-Consolidated Financial Statements alongwith relevent documents and separateaudited accounts in respect of subsidiaries are available on the website of the Company.
+Consolidated Financial Statements along with relevant documents and separate auditedaccounts in respect of subsidiaries are available on the website of the Company.

 15. General :